dipdipper/Anubis/README.md

 # Anubis
-# [OUTDATED] A newer version will be on sooner.
-If you want to use this bot you can use it in older versions for now.
+# [UPDATED] You can run this bot in newer versions.

 # Let's talk about how to you can use that.